 All holly flowers produce four petals.
 Inside those petals will be your gender indicator.

-Female holly, in turn, produce what appears to be a green berry in the center of the four petals.
+Female holly, in turn, produces what appears to be a green berry in the center of the four petals.
 This ‘berry’ contains the receptor for the pollen.
 When pollination does not occur, the female will drop its blossoms and not produce berries.

 How do I know what male holly will pollinate my female holly?